Strategies for Recruiting Students to the Humanities: A Webinar Series

 - Joely Proudfit, Professor and Chair of American Indian Studies and Director of California Indian Culture & Sovereignty Center, California State University, San Marcos

 Tuesday, June 22nd, 1-2 pm ET.
-Please click here to register for this event.
+Please click here to view the recording.

 Learn about models for developing curricular innovations that draw students to the humanities.
 We’ll explore curricula that appeal to students’ immediate interests and professional aspirations as well as those that deepen their connections to the local community through community partnerships and place-based learning.